kongshu612/ng-simple-zone/readme.md

 // end of message2
 ```
 we will see that the async part is running in the same context as the sync part

+## Support this package
+If you like this package, consider giving it a github star ⭐

+Also, PR's are welcome!